- Teach staff members your program’s policies related to safe sleep practices for infants and young children.

 As a trainer or coach, you are responsible for ensuring that staff keep children safe at all times—even while they sleep.
-Read the Rest Time Scenarios and respond how you would support staff in each situation.
-Share your responses with a colleague and then compare your answers to the suggested responses.
+Read the Keeping Children Safe - Rest Time activity and reflect on how you would support the staff members in the different rest time scenarios.

 The Safe Sleep Poster is a resource that can be useful for infant classrooms.
 Share with staff or adapt to fit your needs.